malkab/Docker-PostGIS/docker-tags/idiosyncratic_ibex/010_compilation/README.md

 This image is not intended for production, nor to upload it to any registry.
 It's an image to compile from source a PostGIS, take the binaries and build with them a production-ready Docker image (check **020_production** image).
 It uses a non-volatile container where the building process (which may change between versions) can be tested and time-consuming building steps be made persistable.

-This also serves as the base image for the **docker-grass** series of images that installs GRASS and a big deal of other software to create a super geodata scientist processing image.
+This image also serves as the base image for the **docker-grass** series of images that installs GRASS and a big deal of other software to create a super geodata scientist processing image.
 Image tags of **docker-grass** mimics the one on this repo.

 **WARNING:** this build seems not to be able to reproject from ED50 to ETRS89 using the spanish transformation grids for all transformations.
-PROJ seems to be doing it right, but GDAL and PostGIS not.
-Do not use this image for precision reprojecting in all scenarios, test it first.
+Check if PostGIS is able to perform the transformation correctly for a given datum shift.
+The most common transformations are taken into account.

 ## Versions